Graph Neural Networks with a Distribution of Parametrized Graphs: EXPERIMENTS

 \subsubsection{Results}

 Results are shown in \cref{results:heterogeneous}.
 Similar to recent findings \citep{hgb}, GCN and GAT are observed to perform competitively against models designed for heterogeneous graphs such as GTN under appropriate settings.
-Meanwhile, EMGNN-PT consistently outperforms other variants in our framework, in both micro and macro F1 scores.
-In particular, the superior performance of EMGNN-PT, EMGNN-PO, EMGNN-PD and EMGNN-PH compared to GCN indicates the effectiveness of learning with multiple graphs.
-Moreover, EMGNN-PT outperforming EMGNN-PD, along with EMGNN-PO frequently outperforming EMGNN-PH, indicates that increasing the loss for a ``bad'' $\lambda$ is beneficial as it penalizes deviations from desirable graphs.
+Meanwhile, EM-GCN[PT] consistently outperforms other variants in our framework, in both micro and macro F1 scores.
+In particular, the superior performance of EM-GCN[PT], EM-GCN[PO], EM-GCN[PD], and EM-GCN[PH] compared to GCN indicates the effectiveness of our distribution-based framework.

-EMGNN-PT also often surpasses baseline models with attention mechanisms, namely GAT, Simple-HGN, SeHGNN, and GTN, despite not incorporating any attention mechanisms.
+EM-GCN[PT] also often surpasses baselines models with attention mechanisms, namely GAT, Simple-HGN, SeHGNN, and GTN, despite not incorporating any attention mechanisms.
 This could be attributed to the construction of multiple graphs, which may form instances whose information is similar to what is achieved with semantic attention.
-In addition, the model may be able to extract additional useful interactions in other instances of graphs which can enhance its performance.
+In addition, the model may extract additional useful interactions from other graph instances, enhancing its performance.